-- Do not require fertilizers and require fewer pesticides than lawns
+- Do not require fertilizers and require fewer pesticides than lawns.

-- Require less water than lawns and help prevent erosion
+- Require less water than lawns and help prevent erosion;

-- Can significantly reduce water runoff and, consequently, flooding
+- Can significantly reduce water runoff and, consequently, flooding;

-- Help reduce air pollution
+- Help reduce air pollution;

-- Do not require mowing
+- Do not require mowing;

-- Remove and trap carbon from the air
+- Remove, carbon from the air:

-- Provide shelter and food for wildlife
+- Provide shelter and food for wildlife;

-- Promote biodiversity and stewardship of our natural heritage
+- Promote biodiversity and stewardship of our natural heritage; and

-- Increase scenic value
+- Increase scenic value.

-What are Non- Native Plants?
+What are Non-Native Plants?

 Non-native plants are introduced with human help (intentionally or accidentally) to a new place or new type of habitat where it was not previously found.
 Not all non-native plants are invasive.
-When some non-native plants are introduced to new places, they cannot reproduce or spread readily without continued human help.
+When many non-native plants are introduced to new places, they cannot reproduce or spread readily without continued human help.
 Non-native plants can become naturalized over time.
 Even though their offspring reproduce and spread naturally (without human help), naturalized plants do not become native members of the local plant community.
 Many naturalized plants are found near human-dominated areas.
 The term 'naturalized' is used to refer specifically to naturally reproducing, non-native plants that do not invade areas dominated by native vegetation.

-Invasive plants also reproduce and spread without human help, and are a small, sub-category of naturalized plants.1 Invasive species can displace native species and disrupt the natural plant and animal community, and even alter wetland function.
+Invasive plants also reproduce and spread without human help, and are a small, sub-category of naturalized plants.
 For more information on invasive species, refer to the Massachusetts Department of Agricultural Resources Massachusetts Prohibited Plant List.